Contact

 What is the next step in terms of marketing attribution?

-One of the largest growth factors that we’re seeing in the MarTech stack is in AIiHave you ever asked Siri what time it is?
-Or called out to Alexa across the kitchen to see if your Amazon package has arrived yet?
-Then you have utilized artificial intelligence, or AI as it is commonly referred.
-By definition, AI is the use of computers to simulate human intelligence.
-Siri and Alexa aren't real people, rather computer programs that know how to answer cert...
-Read More and the machine learning I was talking about earlier.
+One of the largest growth factors that we’re seeing in the MarTech stack is in AI[amsive_tooltip term=”artificial-intelligence”] and the machine learning I was talking about earlier.
 While marketing isn’t necessarily the first thing that comes to mind when thinking about AI, ingesting millions and millions of data points leading to attribution can actually be easy math using these advanced tools.

 It makes perfect sense to implement AI and ML in the marketing world given so many touchpoints increasing from ad platforms, social media sites, different connected devices, and more.
 We know it will require some heavy-lifting to sort out and we think the combination of advanced analytics and machine learning will differentiate the true marketing organizations out there.